chinesedfan/codejam/2019/README.md

 For small test, count for each intervals.
 For large test, divide the problem into 3 parts: select Ci, Ci is good enough and not too good.
 Determine [L, R] of each part by binary search.
 And prepare RMQ data structures.

+### Round 1c

+#### Problem A. Robot Programming Strategy

+Try to beat every robot.
+If there are only 1 kind of move, choose the one that can beat it.
+If it is 2, choose the one that beats one and ties with the other.
+If 3, it is impossible.

+#### Problem B. Power Arrangers

+If we have N unknown letters, then check N! - 1 letters at the same position and will find the lost one.
+For next position, only check those sets that have the lost one at the current position.

+#### Problem C. Bacterial Tactics

+(TODO)